Pokémon the Movie: I Choose You!: Plot

-The ten-year-old aspiring Pokémon Trainer Ash Ketchum wakes up late one morning after having broken his alarm clock in his sleep.
-He eventually makes it to Professor Oak's lab, but he is told by Oak the three starters Pokémon (Bulbasaur, Squirtle, and Charmander) have already been taken by Pokémon Trainers who were on time.
+Ten-year-old aspiring Pokémon Trainer Ash Ketchum wakes up late one morning after having broken his alarm clock in his sleep.
+He eventually makes it to Professor Oak's lab, but he is told by Oak the three starter Pokémon (Bulbasaur, Squirtle, and Charmander) have already been taken by Pokémon Trainers who were on time.
 However, Oak reveals he has one more Pokémon, which is a Pikachu.
 Despite Pikachu's volatile and feisty personality, as well as his refusal to get inside a Poké Ball, Ash happily takes Pikachu on his journey.

 Outside of Pallet Town, Ash encounters a wild Pidgey.
 When Pikachu refuses to fight it, Ash tosses a rock at it, but it hits a Spearow that mistakes Pikachu as the culprit.
 Soon, more Spearow shows up forcing Ash and Pikachu to run.
 Injured and tired, Ash tells Pikachu to get inside his Ball, but he once again refuses.
-Instead, Pikachu defends Ash from the Spearow by summoning a large Thunderbolt that scares them away.
+Instead, Pikachu defends Ash from the Spearow flock by summoning a large Thunderbolt that scares them away.
 As the storm ceases, Ho-Oh flies above and drops a feather called a Rainbow Wing.
 Ash and Pikachu decide to go and find the Legendary Pokémon.

 After hearing the Legendary Pokémon Entei is nearby, Ash and several other Trainers rush into the woods to look for it.
 Ash finds the Entei but ends up fighting over it with a young girl Trainer named Verity and an aspiring young boy Pokémon Professor named Sorrel.
 When Entei escapes, Ash and Verity argue and Sorrel leaves, urging them to find shelter.
 As they look for shelter, Ash and Verity find a Charmander, which they quickly learn belongs to an arrogant Trainer named Cross who left it out in the rain.

 Cross refuses to take Charmander back, calling it weak, so Ash and Verity come across a cave where Sorrel happens to be and help Charmander back to health.
 Sorrel reveals that Ho-Oh only gives the Rainbow Wing to the "Rainbow Hero" who is destined to fight it, as a shadow Pokémon named Marshadow watches.
 The next morning, Ash convinces Charmander to join them.
 The group follows the Rainbow Wing, which guides them toward the Raizen Mountain Range, to meet Ho-Oh.
 Charmander evolves into Charmeleon.
 Verity sees a Suicune at a nearby lake.
 Cross returns and challenges Ash's Charmeleon with his Incineroar.
 Charmeleon is savagely defeated, causing Ash much grief.